nilayg26/TechNews-KMP/README.md

 ### 📂 Storage Handling
 Animations are:
-1. Downloaded and cached in memory
+1. Downloaded and cached in memory and then
-2. Stored permanently using platform-specific methods for reuse
+2. Stored permanently using platform-specific methods for saving data